yash-02/Customer-segmentation-Project/README.md

-﻿# Customer Churn and Segmentation Dashboard
+﻿# Customer Churn and Segmentation Using ML

 This project is a Streamlit-based machine learning dashboard for analyzing telecom customer churn and grouping customers into useful business segments.
 It uses the Telco Customer Churn dataset to train a churn prediction model and a K-Means clustering model for customer segmentation.